JNuutinen/Functional/README.md

 ## Functional is a simple, no non-sense to-do (task) app for Android.

-* Quickly add new tasks
+* Quickly add new to-dos
-* Organize tasks into lists
+* Organize to-dos into lists
-* Swipe a task off-screen to delete it
+* Swipe a to-do off-screen to delete it

 <img align="center" src="assets/screenshots.png" alt="screenshots">